Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Abstract

-In this paper, I provide a new backwards equivalence, i.e.\ a different functor $ \Psi $ that constructs a Lie supergroup out of a given super Harish-Chandra pair, so that any Lie supergroup is recovered from its naturally associated super Harish-Chandra pair; more precisely, $ \Psi $ and $ \Phi $ are quasi-inverse to each other.}
+In this paper, I provide two new backwards equivalences, i.e.\ two different functors $ \Psi^\circ $ and $ \Psi^e $ that construct a Lie supergroup (thought of as a special group-valued functor) out of a given super Harish-Chandra pair, so that any Lie supergroup is recovered from its naturally associated super Harish-Chandra pair; more precisely, both $ \Psi^\circ $ and $ \Psi^e $ are quasi-inverse to the functor $ \Phi \, $.}

-31pt
+45pt

 41pt